South Bend Transpo: South Street Station

-The previous transfer center, located at Main Street and Jefferson Boulevard, closed on June 28, 1997 (a Saturday), and buses moved to the South Street Station's intersection at Main Street and South Street on June 30, 1997 (a Monday).
-However, the building and the parking lot for buses at the South Street Station were still months away from completion, necessitating the temporary use of on-street parking for buses for several months.
-South Street Station's facilities were opened in 1998.

-When it opened, South Street Station was solely a transfer center for local buses, with the Amtrak component planned to be built at a later date.
-Ultimately, the Amtrak component failed to materialize.
-The parking garage originally planned to be attached to the station never materialized.
-Furthermore, it was not until December 2, 2019, when Greyhound Lines moved its intercity bus service from South Bend International Airport to the South Street Station, that it received intercity bus service.
-Barons Bus Lines also now provides intercity bus service at South Street Station.

-There have been talks of constructing a downtown South Shore Line station for South Bend, replacing the existing station at South Bend International Airport.
-Such a station, if constructed, might be either adjacent to, or integrated into, the South Street Station.
-A decision regarding the future of South Bend's South Shore Line station was originally anticipated to be made at some point in 2020.

 Mishawaka Transfer Center

 The system's secondary transfer center is the Mishawaka Transfer Center, located in Downtown Mishawaka.
 The station is also served by the Interurban Trolley.

 In the early 2000s, there had been consideration given to moving the transfer center from its location at Fourth Street and Church Street to a location closer to the St. Joseph River.
-This proposal would have the station initially moved to location fronting First Street on the block between Mill Street and Spring Street.
+This proposal would have seen the station initially moved to location fronting First Street on the block between Mill Street and Spring Street.
 This block had been home to a previous Transpo transfer center that had been opened in October 1978.
 Plans were for this site to potentially be a temporary location, with plans to build a permanent facility on the former Uniroyal land along the St. Joseph River.